-We represent governments, state-owned entities, public and private corporations, private equity and leveraged-buyout firms, institutional and private investors, as well as banks and financial advisors in areas including project finance, capital markets, sovereign debt restructurings and issuances, privatizations, mergers and acquisitions, joint ventures, private equity, corporate restructurings and international arbitration and litigations.
+We represent governments, state-owned entities, public and private corporations, private equity and leveraged-buyout firms, institutional and private investors, as well as banks and financial advisors.
+Our experience includes project finance, capital markets, sovereign debt restructurings and issuances, privatizations, mergers and acquisitions, joint ventures, private equity, corporate restructurings and international arbitration and litigations.

 Our lawyers are recognized for advising on the most complex transactions, and our firm’s structure allows us to provide seamless coverage across all jurisdictions.

 The Coca-Cola Company in connection with its wholly owned subsidiary African Refreshments Limited’s two-stage acquisition of C.H.I Limited from Tropical General Investments Limited.

 Ivory Coast in its CFA 150 billion debut Sukuk offering using the Ijara (forward lease) structure, and in its landmark $1 billion sovereign Eurobond offering.

 Republic of Congo in defending an ICC arbitration initiated by Commisimpex, a corporation incorporated in the Congo, asserting a claim in excess of €700 million.

 Hony Capital, as a member of a consortium led by Shanghai Giant Network Technology, in the $4.4 billion acquisition of Caesar Entertainment Corp.’s online casino-style games unit Playtika Ltd.